 Diagnosis of Delusional Disorder

-Prognosis of Delusional Disorder
+Prognosis for Delusional Disorder

 Treatment of Delusional Disorder

-Establishment of a good doctor-patient relationship
+Establishment of an effective physician-patient relationship